 To learn more about what to expect in the months ahead and what organizations should do in response to this market turmoil, please visit www.idc.com/ca and IDC’s Global COVID-19 resources microsite at: https://www.idc.com/misc/covid19.

 If you'd like to learn more about how IDC Canada can help you, please feel free to contact us at firstname.lastname@example.org or your IDC representative directly with any questions.

 Lawrence Surtees Research Vice President, Communications

-Over thirty years of experience advising clients on new technologies and trends impacting the Canadian communications market
+Over forty years experience following new technologies and trends and providing thought leadership on the Canadian communications market

 Nigel Wallis Research Vice President, IoT & Industries

 IDC Canada's Research Vice President for Internet of Things and Industries

 Group Vice President of the research domains team at IDC Canada

 Lars Goransson Managing Director, Canada

 Lars Goransson is responsible for IDC's Canadian operation as Managing Director.